SmartFoundations/SmartIssueTracker/documentation/support/help.md

 Support:
 !help - This menu
-!overview- Broad description of Smart!, scope, and design choices !featurerequest - Details on how to request a feature !bugreport - Details on how to report a bug *!troubleshooting - How to troubleshoot your installation and configuration
+!overview - Broad description of Smart!, scope, and design choices !keybinds - How to re-map the buttons of Smart!
+!featurerequest - Details on how to request a feature !bugreport - Details on how to report a bug *!troubleshooting - How to troubleshoot your installation and configuration